-In other words, timely maintenance results to higher ROI and productivity.
-It can even result to a safer workplace because forklifts can be manoeuvred more effectively to avoid collisions and other types of accidents.
+In other words, timely forklift maintenance results in higher ROI and productivity.
+It can even result in a safer workplace because forklifts can be manoeuvred more effectively to avoid collisions and other types of accidents.

-We’ve just discussed when to perform inspections and maintenance on forklifts.
+We’ve just discussed when to perform inspections and forklift maintenance.
 We’ve also discussed the benefits of doing scheduled and timely maintenance.